-In this document, the LA TIG has incorporated selected restoration approaches and techniques described in the PDARP/PEIS, and selected particular projects for further restoration planning and environmental review.
+Given the massive scale of the DWH oil spill and needed restoration, the DWH Trustees established a tiered restoration planning and NEPA compliance process.
+The PDARP/PEIS considered on a broad programmatic level alternative means of restoring injured natural resources and selected an ecosystem based approach to be implemented through a suite of restoration types and techniques.
+The PDARP/PEIS allows for strategic restoration planning.
+In this document, the LA TIG has incorporated selected restoration approaches and techniques described and evaluated in the PDARP/PEIS, and selected particular projects for further restoration planning and environmental review.
 All of the approaches and techniques included in this SRP/EA, including the projects selected for further review, fall within the scope of the environmental consequences analyses conducted in Chapter 6 of the PDARP/PEIS for those restoration approaches and techniques.
+For these reasons, this SRP/EA tiers from, relies on and incorporates by reference much of the analysis in the PDARP/PEIS.

 The LA TIG is exercising its discretion pursuant to NEPA (40 C.F.R. §§ 1501.3(b) to integrate an EA with this SRP in order to assist with restoration planning efforts and to further the purposes of NEPA.
 This SRP/EA tiers from the PDARP/PEIS and incorporates by reference the NEPA environmental consequences analysis found in Chapter 6 of the PDARP/PEIS (40 C.F.R.
 1502.20; 1502.21).
-The LA TIG has found, based on its evaluation in the EA portion of this SRP/EA that: (1) the PDARP/EIS included a thorough evaluation of the potential range of environmental effects that could result from the various restoration approaches and techniques analyzed in the PDARP; (2) the analysis of the environmental consequences of those approaches and techniques in the PDARP remains valid; (3) the effects of the restoration approaches and techniques, including the project selected for further planning and environmental review, evaluated in this SRP/EA are within the range of impacts evaluated in the PDARP; and (4) any new information regarding the environmental consequences of the restoration approaches and techniques, including the projects selected for further planning and environmental review, evaluated within this SRP/EA are within the range of and consistent with the environmental impacts identified and analyzed within the PDARP.
-There is thus no substantial change in the action evaluated in the PDARP/PEIS; nor is there new information at this time indicating significant environmental issues or circumstances presented by application of the restoration techniques and approaches specifically in the Barataria Basin.
+The LA TIG has found, based on its evaluation in the EA portion of this SRP/EA that: (1) the PDARP/PEIS included a thorough evaluation of the potential range of environmental effects that could result from the various restoration approaches and techniques analyzed in the PDARP/PEIS; (2) the analysis of the environmental consequences of those approaches and techniques in the PDARP/PEIS remains valid; (3) the effects of the restoration approaches and techniques, including the project selected for further planning and environmental review, evaluated in this SRP/EA are within the range of impacts evaluated in the PDARP/PEIS; and (4) any new information regarding the environmental consequences of the restoration approaches and techniques, including the projects selected for further planning and environmental review, evaluated within this SRP/EA are within the range of and consistent with the environmental impacts identified and analyzed within the PDARP/PEIS.
+The LA TIG's independent review of the environmental effects of the restoration techniques considered in this SRP/EA, as well as comments submitted by the public, did not reveal any substantial change in the action evaluated in the PDARP/PEIS; or any new information indicating significant environmental issues or circumstances presented by application of the restoration techniques and approaches specifically in the Barataria Basin.